 Hospitals that fail to comply with the quality data submission requirements but are meaningful EHR users will receive an update of 1.85 percent.
-This update includes a reduction of one-quarter of the market basket update for failure to submit this data (3.0 - 0.725 = 2.275 - 0.4 productivity = 1.85).
+This update includes a reduction of one-quarter of the

 Further, hospitals that do not comply with the quality data submission requirements and also are not meaningful EHR users would receive an update of -0.4 percent.
 Market basket minus market basket minus 0.4 percent productivity adjustment (3.0-3.0 = 0-0.4 = -0.4).